sabujhh/Library-Management-System/README.md

 # library-management-system

-Java OOP full project using JavaFX in frontend, MySQL and Java in backend in the Object Oriented Programming Course in undergrad.
+●  A desktop application for a library for maintenance all the books and members.

+●  JavaFX is used in frontend and Java in backend.
+MySQL is used for manipulating database.

+● Implemented CRUD operation for booklist and members of the library

+● Implemented Login authentication